robstoll/atrium/README.md

 where `◆ ...` represents a single assertion for the subject (`10` in the above example) of the assertion.
 The examples in the following sections include the error message (the output) in the code example itself as comments.

-We have used the predefined assertion verb `expect` in the above example which we had to import first.
+We are using the API [atrium-fluent-en_GB](https://github.com/robstoll/atrium/tree/master/bundles/fluent-en_GB/atrium-fluent-en_GB/build.gradle) and we have used the predefined assertion verb `expect` in the above example.
+Thus the corresponding imports at the beginning of the file.
-We will omit the `import` statement in the remaining examples for brevity.
+We will omit the `import` statements in the remaining examples for brevity.

 **You want to run the example yourself?**
 Have a look at the [Installation](#installation) section which explains how to set up a dependency to Atrium.